 15.2.
 Outside US.
-Where Services are performed outside the US, the applicable SOW is governed by the laws of the Republic of Ireland, excluding its conflict of law rules and each party hereby expressly consents to the personal jurisdiction of the Dublin Courts and agrees that any action relating to or arising out of such SOW be instituted and prosecuted only in the Dublin Courts.
+Where Services are performed outside the US, then (a) the applicable SOW is governed either (i) by the law in your country if you are located in a country in which Pivotal has a local sales subsidiary or (ii) by the laws of the Republic of Ireland, excluding in each case conflict of law rules; and (b) each party hereby expressly agrees that any action relating to or arising out of such SOW shall be subject to either (i) the exclusive jurisdiction of the courts in your country if you are located in a country in which Pivotal has a local sales subsidiary or (ii) the Dublin Courts.

 15.3.
 All SOWs.
 The U.N.
 Convention on Contracts for the International Sale of Goods does not apply.
 These T&Cs and the SOW comprise the complete statement of the agreement of the parties with regard to the subject matter thereof; and may be modified only by written agreement.
 Customer shall not assign these T&C’s nor a purchase order or SOW or any right herein or delegate any performance without Pivotal’s prior written consent, which consent shall not be unreasonably withheld.
 Pivotal may use Pivotal Affiliates or other sufficiently qualified subcontractors to provide Services to Customer, provided that Pivotal shall remain responsible to Customer for the performance thereof.
 If any part of the SOW is held unenforceable, the validity of the remaining provisions shall not be affected.
 The parties shall act as independent contractors for all purposes under the SOW.
 Nothing contained herein shall be deemed to constitute either party as an agent or representative of the other party, or both parties as joint venturers or partners for any purpose.
 Neither party shall be responsible for the acts or omissions of the other party, and neither party will have authority to speak for, represent or obligate the other party in any way without the prior written approval of the other party.